kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

 - Networking
   - Pods set `HostNetwork=true`.
 Is not supported on Windows, and the Pod will not start.
   - Network and DNS settings must be passed through CNI.
 Windows does not use `/etc/resolv.conf`, so tests should not rely on reading that file to check DNS settings.
     - If you to check network settings such as dns search lists, please use [agnhost](https://github.com/kubernetes/kubernetes/tree/master/test/images/agnhost) to output needed data from the container.
-Agnhost is a simple golang app that will return the same results for both Windows & Linux for each included command.
   - Windows treats all DNS lookups with a `.` to be FQDN, not PQDN.
 For example `kubernetes` will resolve as a PQDN, but `kubernetes.default` will be resolved as a FQDN and fail.
   - ICMP only works between pods on the same network, and are not routable to external networks.
 TCP/UDP are routable.